kajo-kurisu/D_VINS/README.md

 # This project is based on VINS-FUSION.
-I've merged superpoint、lightglue and MixVPR into VINS-FUSION for loop closure.
-The README and code will be updated soon!
+I've merged superpoint、lightglue and MixVPR into VINS-FUSION for loop closure.If it is helpful to you ,please consider starring this repository.
 ### 仅供学习使用 | For study use only
-## NOTE: There is a fatal bug in the previous version of this project and if u have copied the previous version of this project,dont waste ur time to try anything.
-Please refer to the coming code and i will try my best to make it easy to use.

 ### 1、Env
 python==3.8.18